 - For moderate to severe cases of excessive underarm sweating, BTX injections are highly recommended and proven to cure excessive underarm sweating that does not respond to antiperspirants, they are effective in over 95% of cases.
 Treatment using these injections involves several tiny injections into the armpit area; it costs as little as $2 a day and is also covered under Medicare.
 The best part is that this procedure is not associated with any downtime, it takes just 5 minutes, and irrespective of the severity of the problem, sweating remarkably reduces within a week or two of the procedure.
 Most people are given 2 injections a year; Medicare will pay for up to 3 treatments and the effect lasts for 6-7 months on an average.

-- Another approved treatment for excessive underarm sweating are Botox injections that temporarily stop the nerves from triggering excessive sweating.
-However, when compared to BTX injections that are cost-effective and affordable, people usually shy away from Botox as it can be prohibitive if your insurance doesn’t cover it.
+- Another approved treatment for excessive underarm sweating are Anti-wrinkle injections injections that temporarily stop the nerves from triggering excessive sweating.
+However, when compared to BTX injections that are cost-effective and affordable, people usually shy away from Anti-wrinkle injections as it can be prohibitive if your insurance doesn’t cover it.

 - Surgery is one of the last resorts for some people and it includes the surgical removal of some of the sweat glands or cutting a nerve in the chest that triggers excessive sweating.